 Girls are mostly taught in their form groups until Year 2.
 From Reception, they receive specialist teaching in Spanish, Music, PE and Drama; in Key Stage 2, French, Art and Design Technology are also taught by subject specialists.

 The curriculum is enhanced by an extensive number of trips and outings, including the much-anticipated Year 6 visit to an activity centre in Dorset.
 We strongly believe that learning does not just take place in the classroom and that girls must be inspired to take advantage of all the opportunities they are offered.
 With that in mind, the three initiatives of which we are most proud – Inspire Maths, ¡Adelante! and Forest School – all illustrate the best that a Channing Junior School education has to offer.

 We like to encourage good habits from an early age and regular homework is one of them.
 From the start, girls are used to taking reading activities and spellings home to complete.
 The work gradually increases each year.
-In Years 5 and 6, girls are expected to complete various homework tasks of 40 minutes each night and an hour at the weekend.
+In Years 5 and 6, girls are expected to complete various homework tasks each night and at the weekend.
 Importantly for us, this gives the girls plenty of time to follow their own interests outside of school.

 English as an Additional Language

 Many girls at Channing are bilingual and even trilingual.
 Girls who join us from homes where English is not the primary spoken language receive tailored support to ensure that they have access to the content of the curriculum.
 Teachers adapt lessons without compromising content, which allows girls to integrate fully with the rest of their class and learn alongside their new friends.